Epoxy Flooring in Somerville, NJ

 Follow our journey on Instagram to see real floors, real projects, and real results.

-How long does an epoxy floor project take in Somerville?
+How long does an epoxy floor project usually take?

 Can you coat a basement with a history of water issues?